shuttle-hq/shuttle/cargo-shuttle/README.md

 Thanks for using `cargo-shuttle`!
 We’re very happy to have you with us!

-During our alpha period, API keys are completely free and you can deploy as many services as you want.

-Just keep in mind that there may be some kinks that require us to take all deployments down once in a while.
-In certain circumstances we may also have to delete all the data associated with those deployments.

 To contribute to `cargo-shuttle` or stay updated with our development, please [open an issue, discussion or PR on Github](https://github.com/shuttle-hq/shuttle) and [join our Discord](https://discord.gg/shuttle)! 🚀